microsec/regulations/hrsz--all--ssl--EN.md

 - the Subscriber
 - the Applicant
 - in case of Organizational Certificate, the Organization’s authorized representative
-- the contact person specified in the service agreement; Organizational Administrator appointed by the Subscriber
+- the contact person specified in the service agreement
+- Organizational Administrator appointed by the Subscriber
 - the supervisory authority which issued the payment service licence for the Subject, if the Certificate contains the Subject’s data regarding the Open Banking requirements, or the Payment Services EU Directive (PSD2) [2]